tbroyer/gradle-apt-plugin/README.md

  * in IntelliJ IDEA: [for annotation processing in the IDE](https://youtrack.jetbrains.com/issue/IDEA-187868), and/or simply [`options.annotationProcessorGeneratedSourcesDirectory` (e.g. if delegating build/run actions to Gradle)](https://youtrack.jetbrains.com/issue/IDEA-182577)

+**Note: the documentation below only applies to version 0.19.
+For previous versions, please see [the previous version of this README](https://github.com/tbroyer/gradle-apt-plugin/blob/648bf2810097799796fdeb327255cdc99733aabd/README.md).**

 ## Do without the plugin

 <details>